Subscribe to join thousands of other ecommerce experts

 Data-driven pricing is a necessity in modern ecommerce.
 However, getting it right is challenging on many levels.
 Not only do retailers need to deliberately pick and choose an appropriate data-driven pricing strategy for various cohorts of products in vast assortments, but also need to ensure that they have access to the requisite data in order to make the strategy work.
 Furthermore, the capability to immediately update prices whenever the underlying data changes is a must-have for many strategies as well.

-The smec Pricing Engine helps you with all of that: From data enablement and integration, identifying and implementing the right strategies, to end-to-end integration in your IT landscape, smec is your online retail growth partner for all your pricing challenges.
+smec’s Dynamic Price Automation technology helps you with all of that: From data enablement and integration, identifying and implementing the right strategies, to end-to-end integration in your IT landscape, smec is your online retail growth partner for all your pricing challenges.